 Reduce disorganization and chaos.
 Otherwise, they'll wonder if they made the right decision to join your firm.

-Number 4 – Take the Time Fix Your Glassdoor Reviews and Resolve Underlying Issues
+Number 4 – Take the Time Fix Your Glassdoor Reviews BY Resolving Underlying Issues

 The first thing salespeople do is check out your Glassdoor reviews.
 Filtering reviews to learn about the sales team is common practice.